Prym Representations of the Handlebody Group: Statements of the results

 Applying the same proof as in Lemma \ref{rel} to the representations of $\Gamma_{V,C}^\#$ and $\Gamma_{V,C,x_0}$ shows that their image is the same.
 Note that we are able to apply the same proof, since point pushing maps are in the handlebody group.
 So, Theorem \ref{main theorem} implies that the image of $\Gamma_{V,C,x_0} \to GL_{2g-2}(R)$ is also $\Lambda.$\\[1ex] Let $\mathcal{T}_{V}(S)$ denote the twist group.
 Then $\mathcal{T}_{V}(S) \cap \Gamma_{S,C} = \mathcal{T}_{V}(S)$ (see Lemma \ref{twist lemma} below).
 Let $\mathcal{T}_{V}^{\#}(S)$ denote the group of lifts of elements in $\mathcal{T}_{V}(S).$ We thus obtain the representation and prove:

-\begin{theorem} The image of $\mathcal{T}^{\#}_{V}(S) \to GL_{2g-2}(R)$ is the subgroup \end{theorem} That here the upper left and lower right blocks of the matrices in $\Delta$ are the identity comes from the fact that Dehn twists about meridians leave the homology classes of every other meridian unchanged.
+\begin{theorem} The image of $\mathcal{T}^{\#}_{V}(S) \to GL_{2g-2}(R)$ is the subgroup \end{theorem} That here the upper left and lower right blocks of the matrices in $\Delta$ are the identity comes from the fact that Dehn twists about meridians lift to a composition of Dehn twists about meridians and these leave the homology classes of every other meridian unchanged.